-One of the benefits of working in the cloud is that it is exceptionally scalable and versatile.
-You only use as much as you need, whether that’s in terms of storage space or processing cores.
-Cloud-based data is easily read by massively parallel processes, in turn expediting results.
-Then when you’re done, it disappears!
+Working in the cloud is exceptionally scalable and versatile; you only use as much as you need, whether that’s in terms of storage space or processing cores.
+Cloud-based data is easily read by massively parallel processes, expediting results.
+When you’re done, resources disappear!
 You don’t have idle resources sitting around collecting dust.

 Don’t be intimidated by the cloud!
-Bring your computation to the data on ISB-CGC.
-If you’ve conducted bioinformatics analyses before using the command line or SQL, this will be just as easy (if not easier) and we are also here to help!
+Scale your analyses using the data on ISB-CGC.
+If you’ve conducted bioinformatics before using the command line or SQL, this will be just as easy (if not easier) and we are also here to help.
 Email firstname.lastname@example.org or visit our Community Notebooks page for guides and tutorials.

 |Your University’s HPC Resource||Google Cloud Platform|

 |Operating Systems||Linux, Windows||Virtual machines can run Linux and Windows|

 |Compute||Virtual machines not determined by you||You can sign up with you own virtual machines*|

 Block Storage & Object Storage

 Depends on the institution:

 Pay as you go

 |Is machine powerful enough?||Yes and no, depends on what you’re trying to do; often it’s a no||Compute resources and storage are unlimited, but you have to pay for it*|